alimurtazafarooqui/alifarooqui.github.io/about.md

 ### Skills & Expertise
 Configuration Management - Ansible, Puppet
-Containers and Orchestration - Docker, ECS, LXC, Kubernetes Infrastructure as Code - Terraform, CloudFormation, Altus Director Confg Continuous Integration - Gitlab, Jenkins
+Containers and Orchestration - Docker, ECS, LXC, Kubernetes Infrastructure as Code - Terraform, CloudFormation, Altus Director Config Continuous Integration - Gitlab, Jenkins
-Development and Scripting - Ruby, Bash, Python and experience with TDD using Rspec Load testing - Jmeter, Gatling and writing scenarios in scala Threat Monitoring - OSSEC
+Development and Scripting - Ruby, Bash, Python and experience with TDD using Rspec Load testing - Jmeter, Gatling and writing scenarios in Scala Threat Monitoring - OSSEC, Investigator, Wazuh
-Analytics - Elastic stack, Graphite
+WAF Training - ModSec, Varnish, IaC ruleset management Analytics - Elastic stack, Graphite, Splunk

 ## Work Experience

 #### Coop Membership Team - Manchester - DevSecOps Engineer.
 May '19 - Present
-I am currently working with the Coop Membership Team as a DevSecOps engineer building automated deployment pipelines, managing the platform with a variety of infrastructure as code tools and helping the team develop security behaviours that improve the security posture from the ground up.
+I am currently working with the Coop Membership Team as a DevSecOps engineer building automated deployment pipelines.
+This includes working with API Gateway, Cloudfront and serverless infrastructure, managing the platform with a variety of infrastructure as code tools.
+I am also helping the team write security tools, develop security behaviours that improve the security posture from the ground up.
 #### HMRC Custom’s Declaration Service Platform Team - Manchester; DevOps Engineer.
 June ‘18 - May '19
 Worked with the Custom’s Declaration Service Platform team to build CI/CD pipelines for data-warehousing tools like Cloudera, Pentaho and bespoke business analysis tools in AWS.
 I have spent a major portion of this project working on creating bootstrapping mechanisms using python, bash and Ansible, and wrapping them in the Altus Director’s HOCON configs to automate Cloudera Cluster deployments.
 Dependent infrastructure is provisioned using Terraform within Terragrunt wrappers.
 I have streamlined the Cloudera cluster build process from a 2 week manual process to a 2 hour automated build process managed through a Jenkins instance.